Medicaid Third Party Liability & Coordination of Benefits

-Third Party Liability (TPL) refers to the legal obligation of third parties (e.g., certain individuals, entities, insurers, or programs) to pay part or all of the expenditures for medical assistance furnished under a state plan.
+It is common for Medicaid beneficiaries to have one or more additional sources of coverage for health care services.
+Third Party Liability (TPL) refers to the legal obligation of third parties (e.g., certain individuals, entities, insurers, or programs) to pay part or all of the expenditures for medical assistance furnished under a Medicaid state plan.
 By law, all other available third party resources must meet their legal obligation to pay claims before the Medicaid program pays for the care of an individual eligible for Medicaid.
-States are required to take all reasonable measures to ascertain the legal liability of third parties to pay for care and services available under the state plan.
+States are required to take all reasonable measures to ascertain the legal liability of third parties to pay for care and services that are available under the Medicaid state plan.
+The Deficit Reduction Act of 2005 included several additional provisions related to TPL and coordination of benefits for Medicaid beneficiaries.
+For more information on Medicaid TPL and COB, see our Frequently Asked Questions.

 Coordination of Benefits